wkumari/draft-vandergaast-edns-client-subnet/README.md

    from polluting the cache with a sub-optimal reply for all the users of that resolver.

+Contavalli, et al.       Expires April 30, 2015                 [Page 9]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

-   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the edns-client-subnet option that it received from another client, a low SOURCE NETMASK in the original request could cause a sub-optimal reply to be returned by the Authoritative Nameserver.
+   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the edns-client-subnet option that it received from another client, a short SOURCE NETMASK in the original request could cause a sub-optimal reply to be returned by the Authoritative Nameserver.

+   When the request includes a longer SCOPE NETMASK, the reply returned may still be cached as optimal for the ADDRESS and SCOPE NETMASK of the reply.
+This might still be sub-optimal for the original client.

-   To avoid this sub-optimal reply from being served from cache for clients for which a better reply would be available, the Recursive Resolver MUST check the SCOPE NETMASK that was returned by the Authoritative Nameserver:
+   To avoid this sub-optimal reply from being served from cache for other clients for which a better reply would be available, the Recursive Resolver MUST check the SCOPE NETMASK that was returned by the Authoritative Nameserver:

    o  If the SCOPE NETMASK in the reply is longer than the SOURCE
       NETMASK, it means that the reply might be sub-optimal.
-A Recursive Resolver MUST return this entry from cache only to

-Contavalli, et al.       Expires April 25, 2015                 [Page 9]

-Internet-Draft        Client Subnet in DNS Requests         October 2014

-      queries that do not contain or allow a longer SOURCE NETMASK to be forwarded.
+A Recursive Resolver MUST return this entry from cache only to queries that do not contain or allow a longer SOURCE NETMASK to be forwarded, or to queries originating from the network covered by the ADDRESS and SCOPE NETMASK..

-   o  If the SCOPE NETMASK in the reply is shorter or equal to the
+   o  If the SCOPE NETMASK in the reply is shorter than or equal to the
       SOURCE NETMASK, the reply is optimal, and SHOULD be returned from cache to any client within the network indicated by ADDRESS and SCOPE NETMASK.

-   When another request is performed, the existing entries SHOULD be kept in the cache until their TTL expires, as per standard behavior.

    As another reply is received, the reply will be tied to a different network.
 The server SHOULD keep in cache both replies, and return the most appropriate one depending on the address of the client.
+Per standard DNS caching behavior, all records SHOULD be retained until their TTL expires.
+Subsequent queries to refresh the data should always specify the longest SCOPE NETMASK that the Recursive Resolver is willing to cache, even if previous responses indicated that a shorter netmask was the optimal response.

    Although omitting this behaviour will significantly simplify an implementation, the resulting drop in cache hits is very likely to